cedardevs/onestop/docs/design/iso-indexing-mapping.md

 ***

 ### `services`
+***Depreciating- this field will be empty for newly created documents but still exists in the index for older records.***
+The entire block of XML is ingested and stored as a Base64-encoded string object.
+Multiple sections results in an array of these strings.
+> /gmi:MI_Metadata/gmd:identificationInfo//srv:SV_ServiceIdentification

+***

+### `servicesLinks`
 The top level object of this object is
 > /gmi:MI_Metadata/gmd:identificationInfo//srv:SV_ServiceIdentification
 Sub-fields in the table below are relative to the above path.